Augusta resident injured in stabbing dies

 AUGUSTA, Kan.
-(KSNW) – The Augusta resident injured in a stabbing on Saturday, December 14, has died from her injuries, according to Wesley Medical Center.
+(KSNW) – An Augusta resident injured in a stabbing on Saturday, Dec.
+14, has died from her injuries, according to Wesley Medical Center.

 Haynes was one of two Augusta residents who was injured in the stabbing that happened Saturday around 12:20 p.m. in the southern part of the city.